-The Ronald McDonald House in Providence (RMHP) serves the Rhode Island community by providing nearby lodging and meals for families of children who are patients at Women & Infants’, Hasbro Children’s and Rhode Island Hospitals.
-Its services are particularly valuable for families who travel a long distance from their homes, whose children are hospitalized for more than one night, and who would like to avoid the cost of staying at a local hotel during that hospitalization.
+The Ronald McDonald House in Providence, RI (RMHP) provides affordable lodging and meals for families of children who are patients at Women & Infants’, Hasbro Children’s, and Rhode Island Hospital.
+Its services are particularly valuable for families who travel a long distance or whose children are hospitalized for more than one night.

 Volunteer scheduling is a central activity of RMHP.
-Its purpose is to ensure that House operations and related activities are adequately supported.
-The previous system for managing the scheduling of over 200 volunteers was manual and paper-based.
+Volunteer presence ensures that House operations and related activities are adequately supported.

 RMHP-Homebase was developed in Spring 2015 by a 4-student team at Whitman College.
 This software replaces the House’s manual scheduling system by an on-line system that is easy to use and learn.
-The software has been deployed and is in full use, allowing the organization to focus more fully on client service.
+The software was deployed and continues to be in full use, allowing volunteers to focus more fully on client services.

-This project is a great example of how open source software developed by one student team for one non-profit can be reused by a different student team to develop a similar tool for a different non-profit.
-In this case, the 2013 version of Homebase software developed for the Ronald McDonald House in Portland, Maine was used by a different team in 2015 as a starting point for developing a strongly related application.
+This project is a good example of how open source software developed by one student team for one non-profit can be reused by a different student team to develop a similar tool for a different non-profit.
+In this case, the 2013 version of Homebase was used as a starting point for developing RMHP-Homebase.

 The Development Triad:

-- The Non-Profit: Ronald McDonald House, Providence, RI required a Web-based system to support volunteer and activity scheduling that would replace an obsolescent paper-based system.
+- The Client: Ronald McDonald House, Providence, RI required an on-line system to support volunteer and activity scheduling that would replace an obsolescent paper-based system.

-- The College: Whitman College, Walla Walla, WA supported the development of RMHP-Homebase by 4 students and an instructor during the Spring 2015 semester.
+- The Student Team: Whitman College, Walla Walla, WA supported the development of RMHP-Homebase by 4 students and an instructor during the Spring 2015 semester.

-- The Software Professional: This software was deployed by the instructor and is hosted by Course Vector LLC, who also hosts the House’s Web site.
+- The Software Professional: This software has been hosted since 2015 by Course Vector LLC.
 Bug fixes and feature enhancements are provided by NPFI.